veebch/hometime/README.md

 The events are maintained in a public Google calendar, and connection parameters are stored in the config file.

-If it is outside work hours, no lights show.
+If it is outside the working hours defined in the config file, no lights show.

 ## Hardware